-One such example is Atomic Kitten’s Whole Again, a cutesy singalong ballad released as a last-ditch attempt to keep their record deal with Virgin.
+Enter Atomic Kitten’s Whole Again: a cutesy, singalong ballad released as a last-ditch attempt to keep their record deal with Virgin.
 It was the group’s fifth single following a string of middling hits: Top 10s Right Now, See Ya, I Want Your Love and the Number 20-peaking Follow Me.
 Success had been reasonable, but nothing had connected on a wider scale.

 However, when her replacement Jenny Frost - formerly of Eurovision girl group Precious – was drafted in, everything seemed to fall into place.
-Katona’s departure had raised the profile of the group and they had the song to prove they were stronger than yesterday.
-Whole Again charged to Number 1 with 69,000 sales and spent four weeks at the top, increasing its week-on-week sales to 113,000 by week four.
+Katona’s departure had raised the profile of the group and by chance they had the song to take them beyond their initial tweny bopper appeal.
+Whole Again charged to Number 1 with 69,000 sales and spent four weeks at the top, increasing its week-on-week sales every week to 113,000 by week four.

-It now ranks among the UK’s bestselling singles of all time, with 1.02 million pure sales (CD and downloads), making it the UK’s fourth bestselling girl band single ever behind Spice Girls’ Wannabe, 2 Become 1 and All Saints’ Never Ever.
-Whole Again’s streaming figure, tracked since 2014, stands at 9.5 million.
+It now ranks among the UK’s bestselling singles of all time, with 1.03 million pure sales (CD and downloads), making it the UK’s fourth best-selling girl band single ever behind Spice Girls’ Wannabe, 2 Become 1 and All Saints’ Never Ever.
+Whole Again’s streaming figure, tracked since 2014, stands at 26.1 million.
 The song’s co-writers, electronic band Orchestral Manoeures in the Dark (OMD), even won an Ivor Novello Award for it, which recognises excellence in songwriting.